Doctor of Liberal Studies

+The Doctor of Liberal Studies (DLS) is an academic degree offered by some higher education institutions.

 Doctor of Liberal Studies programs are typically geared for accomplished professionals seeking a rigorous interdisciplinary academic program that can be tailored to their established expertise.
 Admissions to D.L.S. programs are very competitive, and cohorts typically consist of six to 15 students.
 All D.L.S. candidates already hold advanced degrees, typically more than one.

 The D.L.S. is a research doctorate that prepares students to make original intellectual contributions in their fields of study, and are not primarily intended for the practice of a profession.
 Rather than pursue research in a single discipline, D.L.S. students create new knowledge through the synthesis of interdisciplinary research.
-The U.S. Department of Education and the National Science Foundation recognize numerous non-professional, research-oriented doctoral degrees (such as the Doctor of Liberal Studies) that require a dissertation or corresponding project as equivalent to the Doctor of Philosophy (Ph.D.) and does not discriminate between them.
+The United States Department of Education and the National Science Foundation recognize numerous non-professional, research-oriented doctoral degrees (such as the Doctor of Liberal Studies) that require a dissertation or corresponding project as equivalent to the Doctor of Philosophy (Ph.D.) and does not discriminate between them.